 Heated oxygen sensor.
 Click for larger photo

-Cars with a 4-cylinder engine have two oxygen sensors; V6 and V8 vehicles have four O2 sensors.
+Cars with a 4-cylinder engine have at least two oxygen sensors; V6 and V8 vehicles have at least four O2 sensors.

 Front (upstream) oxygen sensor